HemalathaT2/Drowsiness-Detection/README.md

 # DrowsinessDetection
-This is a project implementing Computer Vision techniques to detect drowsiness of a driver and emit sound and luminous alert.
+This is a project implementing Computer Vision techniques to detect drowsiness of a person and emit sound and luminous alert.
 This code can detect your eyes, mouth, head tilt  and alert when the user is drowsy or sleeping.

 ## Getting Started